gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 ## What's coming next?

-Now continue on to [Creating nested layout components ](/tutorial/part-three/), the third part of the tutorial.
+Now continue on to [Creating nested layout components](/tutorial/part-three/), the third part of the tutorial.
+](/tutorial/part-three/), the third part of the tutorial.